 The best time to visit Saudi Arabia largely depends on your specific interests and the region you plan to explore, as the country experiences varying climates.
 Saudi Arabia's weather can be quite extreme, so planning your trip according to the specific activities and regions you want to explore is essential.
 Keep in mind that religious holidays and events may affect travel plans, so it's a good idea to check for any local or religious events that may coincide with your visit.

-Currency: The currency of Saudi Arabia is the Saudi Riyal, abbreviated as SAR.
+Currency: The currency of Saudi Arabia is the Saudi Riyal (SAR).
 It is further subdivided into 100 halalas.
 The Saudi Riyal is used for all transactions in the country, and you can exchange foreign currency at banks, exchange offices, or ATMs in major cities and airports.
 Credit cards are widely accepted in many establishments, particularly in urban areas.

 Language: The official language of Saudi Arabia is Arabic.
 Arabic is the primary language used for government, education, and communication in the country.
 While Arabic is the dominant language, English is also widely understood and used, especially in business and the tourism industry.
 Many signs and official documents are available in both Arabic and English, making it relatively easy for English-speaking visitors to navigate in Saudi Arabia.
 It is respectful to learn a few basic Arabic phrases to facilitate communication.

-What makes it special: Saudi Arabia's unique blend of tradition, modernization, religious significance, and natural beauty makes it an intriguing and evolving destination for travelers interested in exploring its multifaceted culture and heritage.
+What makes it special: Saudi Arabia's unique blend of tradition, modernisation, religious significance, and natural beauty makes it an intriguing and evolving destination for travelers interested in exploring its multifaceted culture and heritage.

 Weather: Average temperatures for the coolest months, December through February, are 23°C at Jeddah, 14°C at Riyadh and 17 °C at Al-Dammām.
-Summers, from June to August, are hot, with daytime temperatures in the shade exceeding 38°C in almost all of the country.
+Summers, from June to August, are hot, with daytime temperatures in the shade exceeding 38°C.

 Social customs: Saudi Arabia has a unique set of social customs and traditions influenced by Islamic culture and principles.
 These customs are important to respect when visiting the country: